ricardo460/fermat-org/README-FERMAT-NETWORK.md

 - **Network Services** : Denoted with a sprite for each type: Network Service or Actor Network Service.
 A Network Services connects with its counterpart in another device.

-- **Actor** : Denoted with a sprite for each Actor Type (Developer, Crypto Broker, etc).
+- **Actors** : Denoted with a sprite for each Actor Type (Developer, Crypto Broker, etc).

-- **Wallet** : Denoted with a sprite for each Wallet Type.
+- **Wallets** : Denoted with a sprite for each Wallet Type.

-As it seems, there are several types of nodes, and a node can have child nodes which are in a sub-network inside the parent node.
+As it seems, there are several sprite categories.

+### Types of Relationships

+- **Connected to** : For example, a Network Client is _connected to_ a Network Node.
+- **Running at** : For example, a Network Service is _running at_ a Network Client.
+- **Living at** : For example, an Actor is _living at_ a Network Client.
+- **Installed at** : For example, a Wallet is _installed at_ a Network Client.
+- **Interconnected** : For example, an Actor is _interconnected_ with another Actor when one sent a _connection request_ and the other one accepted it.

+All relationships are rendered with lines, but depending on their category different techniques (arrow, dots, dashes, etc.) are applied to distinguish between each other.

+## User Experience

+In this section we describe what exactly is expected in each view.

+### Online Node Network